Indonesian National Revolution

 The four-year struggle involved sporadic but bloody armed conflict, internal Indonesian political and communal upheavals, and two major international diplomatic interventions.
 Dutch military forces (and, for a while, the forces of the World War II allies) were able to control the major towns, cities and industrial assets in Republican heartlands on Java and Sumatra but could not control the countryside.
 By 1949, international pressure on the Netherlands, the United States threatening to cut off all economic aid for World War II rebuilding efforts to the Netherlands and the partial military stalemate became such that the Netherlands transferred sovereignty over the Dutch East Indies to the Republic of the United States of Indonesia.

-The revolution marked the end of the colonial administration of the Dutch East Indies, except for New Guinea.
+The revolution marked the end of the colonial administration of the Dutch East Indies, except for Dutch New Guinea.
 It also significantly changed ethnic castes as well as reducing the power of many of the local rulers (raja).
 It did not significantly improve the economic or political fortunes of the majority of the population, although a few Indonesians were able to gain a larger role in commerce.

 Background

-The Indonesian independence movement began in May 1908, which is commemorated as the "Day of National Awakening" (Hari Kebangkitan Nasional).
+The Indonesian independence movement began on 20 May 1908, which is commemorated as the "Day of National Awakening" (Hari Kebangkitan Nasional).
 Indonesian nationalism and movements supporting independence from Dutch colonialism, such as Budi Utomo, the Indonesian National Party (PNI), Sarekat Islam and the Indonesian Communist Party (PKI), grew rapidly in the first half of the 20th century.
 Budi Utomo, Sarekat Islam and others pursued strategies of co-operation by joining the Dutch initiated Volksraad ("People's Council") in the hope that Indonesia would be granted self-rule.
 Others chose a non-cooperative strategy demanding the freedom of self-government from the Dutch East Indies colony.
-The most notable of these leaders were Sukarno and Mohammad Hatta, two students and nationalist leaders who had benefited from the educational reforms of the Dutch Ethical Policy.

-The occupation of Indonesia by Japan for 3 years during World War II was a crucial factor in the subsequent revolution.
-The Netherlands had little ability to defend its colony against the Japanese army, and within only three months of their initial attacks, the Japanese had occupied the Dutch East Indies.
+The occupation of Indonesia by Japan for three and a half years during World War II was a crucial factor in the subsequent revolution.
+The Netherlands had minimal ability to defend its colony against the Japanese army, and within only three months of their initial attacks, the Japanese had occupied the Dutch East Indies.
 In Java, and to a lesser extent in Sumatra (Indonesia's two dominant islands), the Japanese spread and encouraged nationalist sentiment.
 Although this was done more for Japanese political advantage than from altruistic support of Indonesian independence, this support created new Indonesian institutions (including local neighbourhood organisations) and elevated political leaders such as Sukarno.
 Just as significantly for the subsequent revolution, the Japanese destroyed and replaced much of the Dutch-created economic, administrative, and political infrastructure.

 On 7 September 1944, with the war going badly for the Japanese, Prime Minister Koiso promised independence for Indonesia, but no date was set.
 For supporters of Sukarno, this announcement was seen as vindication for his collaboration with the Japanese.